 Figuring out the different types of Thai rice noodles for cooking can make you feel overwhelmed.
 Don’t be.
 I’ve put together this post to help you easily decipher the different types of Thai rice noodles, in no time.
 Basically, Thai rice noodles are made from rice flour and water.
 The difference is in the thickness of the strands of noodles.
 (Except the egg noodles mentioned last.)
-The different types of Thai rice noodles are:

 Literally means “Small Line”.
 These are the most popular Thai rice noodles outside of Thailand.
 Also called “Rice Sticks” or “Pad Thai Noodles”.
 The width of the noodles can vary just slightly, but they shouldn’t be bigger than ¼ of an inch.
 They can be found in most grocery stores in the Asian section.
 You can also buy them semi-fresh in airtight plastic packaging found in the refrigerator section in most Asian markets.
 Both types of noodles require pre-soaking before cooking in warm water.
 The dried noodles require more soaking time than the semi-fresh noodles.
-Soak the dried noodles anywhere from 20-40 minutes, depending on the width of the noodles, while the fresh noodles only needs 15-20 minutes in warm water.
+Soak the dried noodles anywhere from 20-40 minutes, depending on the width of the noodles, while the fresh noodles only need 15-20 minutes in warm water.
 Do not use hot, boiling water as the heat will shrivel the noodles too much and the noodles will break apart when cooking.

 In Thailand, you can find fresh Kanom Jeen Noodles in most markets.
 The noodles are made from fermented rice and are usually served at room temperature.
-In the West however, it’s near impossible to find such noodles unless you make them at home.
-The best substitution I’ve come up with are the Vietnamese vermicelli or Japanese Vermicelli noodles.
+In the West, however, it’s near impossible to find such noodles unless you make them at home.
+The best substitution I’ve come up with is the Vietnamese vermicelli or Japanese Vermicelli noodles.
 Just boil the noodles in water as instructed in the packaging.
 I usually add 1 Tablespoon of salt to the water in the pot before turning the heat on just to add a little extra flavor to the noodles.
-When finished, drain the water, rinse the noodles in cold water and let site for 10 minutes at room temperature.
+When finished, drain the water, rinse the noodles in cold water and let sit for 10 minutes at room temperature.
 I sometimes add a tiny drop of oil to the noodles after rinsing just to keep the noodles from clumping to each other.

 Luckily, there are only six different types of Thai Rice noodles I use in Thai cooking.
 Most are relatively easy to find in Asian markets.

-What I would recommend to you is that you find the closet Asian market and grab one of each type of these dried noodles.
+What I would recommend to you is that you find the closest Asian market and grab one of each type of these dried noodles.
 They keep for a very, very long time.
 Experiment and cook with them a bit.
 I tend to stock up on these in my pantry as part of my essential ingredients in my Thai cooking.

 That’s it for Thai Rice noodles.
-If in doubt of which noodles to buy when you head to your local Asian market, feel free to take photos of these noodles and ask for help at the store.
+If in doubt about which noodles to buy when you head to your local Asian market, feel free to take photos of these noodles and ask for help at the store.
 Once you become familiar with each type of noodle, cooking Thai food will become a breeze for you.
 Enjoy noodle hunting!